A Landau-Zener formula for the Adiabatic Gauge Potential: Dynamical and geometric exponents

 \section{Dynamical and geometric exponents}

 In evaluating the integrals in the dynamical and geometric exponents appearing in (\ref{eq:modLZ}), one can again deform the contour to lie on the imaginary axis.
-However, this means crossing at $\tau^X=i$ (see figure \ref{fig:AGP}).
+However, this means crossing the branch cut at $\tau^X=i$ (see figure \ref{fig:AGP}).
 For example, the dynamical phase becomes

 where

 is small.
 One important consequence of the change of sign at the cut is that the integral is finite.
 The leading term can be easily found from the first integral at $a=0$,

 and just gives the LZ exponent.
 To get the next term in $a$, one has to carefully expand the second integral.
 One way is to write the integrand as